scrabbletank/farhome-rules/rulesdoc.md

 Create a chilling fog covering a 5x5 tile area centered on a point in range you can see.
 A creature that enters the fog for the first time this round or starts their turn there makes a stamina save against your spellcasting roll.
 On failure they gain slow 1, increasing to slow 2 on a crit.
 All creatures inside the fog have resistance 1 to fire damage.
 The fog heavily obscures the area counting as quarter cover.

-The size and range of the fog increases by 2 for every level above 1st.
+The size and range of the fog increases by 2 for every level cast above 1st.

 ___
 #### Close Wounds